exa04/Loopbase-old/README.md

 ## Installing

-If you're looking for something more stable, head over to the [releases section](https://github.com/StarburstAudio/loopbase/releases) and grab the latest one for your platform.
+THIS APP IS STILL IN ALPHA: You may encounter bugs, some features are missing or subject to change.
+If you want a pre-release, head over to the [releases section](https://github.com/StarburstAudio/loopbase/releases) and grab the latest one for your platform.

 If you want to have something more new, you can build from source